dsccommunity/SqlServerDsc/README.md

   Default value is $env:COMPUTERNAME.
 * **`[String]` InstanceName** _(Key)_: The name of the SQL instance to be configured.
 * **`[String]` IpAddress** _(Write)_: The network IP address the endpoint is listening on.
-Defaults to '0.0.0.0' which means listen on any valid IP address.
+Default value is '0.0.0.0' which means listen on any valid IP address.
 * **`[String]` Owner** _(Write)_: The owner of the endpoint.
 Default is the login used for the creation.